Check this page frequently for updates on Bernstein Medical appearances in the media.

 In the piece, Dr. Bernstein describes why having a computer-driven, image-guided robot is so helpful for hair transplantation.
 He also discusses the quality of follicular units extracted using the robot.

 The article describes Dr. Bernstein as a “pioneer in the world of hair replacement surgery,” and as the hair transplant surgeon of choice for “VIP clients from the world of fashion and entertainment.”
-Read the full blog post

 The January 2012 issue of the Journal of Drugs in Dermatology contains an article, written by Drs.
 Schweiger and Bernstein, which is the first case study of eyebrow growth from the topical use of bimatoprost.